TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 This controller shall operate at a constant voltage to maintain compatibility with standard 120 VAC wall outlets.

 [HeatControl]
-This controller shall implement a closed loop feedback system to ensure that the controller is properly and efficients inducing eddy currents in order to heat the specified circular bar stock.
+This controller shall be able to induce surface eddy currents and be able to produce internal heating on a circular bar stock.
+The controller will utlize a closed loop feedback control system to ensure that the circular bar stock is heated accurately and in a consistent, repeatable manner.
+When the user selects a desired power level, the controller will recognize that input and adjust the power / current delivered to the induction coil.
+The controller will interface with temperature sensors to verify that the circular bar stock is being heated correctly.
+The controller will utilize feedback loops to make adjustments to the power / current delivered to the induction coil as needed to prevent over- or under-heating of the circular bar stock.

 [SafetyControl]
 This controller shall implement safety controls to prevent overheating of the controller to minimize operating risks.